Nadav35/Notes/data_structures/graphs.md

 * Density is important in determining the efficienty of algorithms that are applied on graphs.
 The denser a graph is, the slower the algorithms will be.
 * A tree is a graph if it has N vertices(or nodes) and n - 1 edges.
 Most trees are also therefore graphs.
 Trees are almost always sprase graphs.

+### Difference between directed, undirected, weighted, and unweighted?
+* In an undirected graph, the order of vertices in the pairs in the Edge doesn't matter.
+* In a directed graph, the order does matter.
+* A weighted graph is an edge labeled graph where the labels can be operated on by the usual arithmetic operators, including comparisons like using les than and greater than.
+The idea is that some edges may be more or less expensive, and the cost is represented by the edge labels or weight.
+* Unweighted graph have edges that are not labeled.

 ## Dependency Set
 A list of tasks or events that depened on eachother in some way.
 For example, the Vertices will be tasks, and for edges, Task A is connected to Task B IFF Task B depends on Task A. In other words, Task A must be done before Task B. Direction matters and the graph has no cycles.